nf-core/coproid/docs/source/usage.md

 -   the path the paired-end `fastq` sequencing files
 -   the path to the two reference genomes `bowtie2` index files
 -   the names of the two reference species
--   the genome size of the two reference species

 Example: